mavrw/farm-rest-rpg/README.md

 ### Logging, Monitoring, and Error Tracking

-> *How will loggins, monitoring, and error tracking be implemented?*
+> *How will logging, monitoring, and error tracking be implemented?*

 ### Rollback and Recovery Plans